JohnDuprey/DuoSecurity/Docs/Get-DuoCustomBranding.md

 ## PARAMETERS

 ### -Draft
-Use this switch to retreieve the draft branding
+Use this switch to retreieve the draft branding instead of live.

 ```yaml
 Type: SwitchParameter